 It is ok to start working on your art piece or essay NOW!
 Don't make yourself feel rushed!
 You can start researching and thinking of what you want to include in your work for next year's book as soon as you are done with this year's submission!
 Be sure to read through the below hints as we have updated some items.

-Volume VIII A Short History of Northeastern Colorado
+Volume XII: A Short History of Northeastern Colorado

 The Nell Propst Northeastern Colorado Local History Contest